racherb/racherb.github.io/_posts/2019-08-16-test-for-secure-agi.md

 **Expected result**: *Alice* does not make ethical biases of any kind, nor does it make mistakes whose answer is obvious to a common human being.

-**Clarification**: The test set must be carefully selected and must be easily solved by a human.
+**Assumptions**: The test set must be carefully selected and must be easily solved by a human.

 ## Challenges